 Get to the Root of the Problem.
 "Money stress" is pretty vague.
 What exactly are you stressed about?
 An intimidating amount of debt?
 Worried that your income doesn’t cover your costs?
 Scared that there might be an emergency you can’t afford?

 Reach Out.
-Dr. Kate Levinson, psychotherapist and author of Emotional Currency: A Woman's Guide to Building a Healthy Relationship with Money, says, "It’s important to talk with others, to not let the shame of the situation or the self-criticism stop you from getting support.
+Dr. Kate Levinson, psychotherapist and author, says, "It’s important to talk with others, to not let the shame of the situation or the self-criticism stop you from getting support.
 Talking with others not only helps us to problem-solve, but also to feel not so alone and isolated in handling the situation.
 That’s huge.
 To go through this problem with other people absolutely brings a better outcome."